• Skip to main content

 Grilled chicken sandwich on brioche bun with lettuce, tomato slices, wooden handle knife through top.

-Grilled chicken is so versatile for all sorts of meals.
-This chicken marinade is easy to prep ahead of time.
+We love making grilled chicken several times a week!
+It’s so versatile for all sorts of meals.
+This marinade will become your staple for grilled chicken.
+Easy to prep ahead of time.
 Just mix the ingredients in a zip-style bag, marinate and grill.
 Serve with your favorite sides.

 Why this recipe works